cdl-geneseo/geneseo-dictionary/S/SOTA.md

 # SOTA

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : SOTA

 Created by  Unknown User (ejr7), last modified by  Unknown User (met10) on Apr 26, 2015

 n.
 Acronym for the School of the Arts.&quot;SOTA is holding a lecture with a visiting artist.&quot;EReck, S-Z, 2012   Obsolete as of 2015  M.Turner